techCarpenter/garage-wiki/topple/mom-test-cheat-sheet.md

 ## Mistakes and symptoms:

+1. **Fishing for compliments.**
-1. Fishing for compliments.
-“I’m thinking of starting a business... so, do you think it will work?”
-“I had an awesome idea for an app — do you like it?”
+   - "I’m thinking of starting a business... so, do you think it will work?"
+   - "I had an awesome idea for an app — do you like it?"
-2. Exposing your ego (aka The Pathos Problem).
-“So here’s that top-secret project I quit my job for... what do you think?”
-“I can take it — be honest and tell me what you really think!”
+2. **Exposing your ego (aka The Pathos Problem).**
+   - "So here’s that top-secret project I quit my job for... what do you think?"
+   - "I can take it — be honest and tell me what you really think!"
+3. **Being pitchy.**
-3. Being pitchy.
-“No no, I don’t think you get it...”
-“Yes, but it also does this!”
+   - "No no, I don’t think you get it..."
+   - "Yes, but it also does this!"
+4. **Being too formal.**
-4. Being too formal.
-“So, first off, thanks for agreeing to this interview.
-I just have a few questions for you and then I’ll let you get back to your day…” “On a scale of 1 to 5, how much would you say you…” “Let’s set up a meeting.”
+   - "So, first off, thanks for agreeing to this interview.
+I just have a few questions for you and then I’ll let you get back to your day…"
+   - "On a scale of 1 to 5, how much would you say you…"
+   - "Let’s set up a meeting."
-5. Being a learning bottleneck.
-“You just worry about the product.
-I’ll handle the customers.”
-“Because the customers told me so!”
-“I don’t have time to talk to people — I need to get back to coding!”
+5. **Being a learning bottleneck.**
+   - "You just worry about the product.
+I’ll handle the customers."
+   - "Because the customers told me so!"
+   - "I don’t have time to talk to people — I need to get back to coding!"
-6. Collecting compliments instead of facts and commitments.
-“We’re getting a lot of positive feedback.”
-“Everybody I’ve talked to loves the idea.”
+6. **Collecting compliments instead of facts and commitments.**
+   - "We’re getting a lot of positive feedback."
+   - "Everybody I’ve talked to loves the idea."

 ## The process around the meeting: